 Jan.
 10, 2022.
 Last week threw me for some unexpected loops.
 After experiencing flu-like symptoms, I tested positive for COVID-19.
 Fortunately, my case was very mild, but I haven’t been able to return home after the holidays as planned.

 It’s been a bit of a roller coaster, but I’m scheduled to fly home soon.
 In the meantime, I’m staying optimistic and doing some reading, creating, and writing.
-Emily Nagoski’s bestselling book on women’s pleasure, Come As You Are, has certainly been a main feature of this unexpected down time.
+Emily Nagoski’s bestselling book on women’s pleasure, Come As You Are, has certainly been the main feature of this unexpected downtime.

 Come As You Are by Emily Nagoski

-Come As You Are has been on my shelf for weeks, and while the circumstances are far from ideal, I’m so glad I was finally given the time to read it.
+Come As You Are has been on my shelf for weeks.
+While the circumstances are far from ideal, I’m so glad I was finally given the time to read it.